Braesemann/MiningAutomotiveIndustry/README.md

-# Mining the Automotive Industry: <br> A Network Analysis of Manufacturer Web Pages
+# Mining the Automotive Industry: <br> A Network Analysis of Corporate Positioning and Technological Trends

-Code and data accompanying the work to produce figures of the paper 'Mining the Automotive Industry – A Network Analysis of Manufacturer Web Pages' (**link to paper will follow**).
+Code and data accompanying the work to produce figures of the paper 'Mining the Automotive Industry – A Network Analysis of Corporate Positioning and Technological Trends' (**link to paper will follow**).

 ## Description
 **Last modified:** September 2019 <br>